-Visual inspections of the detection error trade-off (DET) curves [159] and equal error rate (EER) are commonly used evaluation tools in the speaker verification literature.
+Visual inspections of the detection error trade-off (DET) curves (Martin et al., 1997) and equal error rate (EER) are commonly used evaluation tools in the speaker verification literature.
+An example of DET curve is shown in Fig. 12.
 The problem with EER is that it corresponds to an arbitrary detection threshold, which is not a likely choice in a real application where it is critical to maintain the balance between user convenience and security.
 NIST uses a detection cost function (DCF) as the primary evaluation metric to assess speaker verification performance:

-$$DCF(\Theta) = 0.1 \times P{miss}(\Theta) + 0.99 \times P{fa}(\Theta).$$ (23)
+$$DCF(\Theta) = 0.1 \times P{miss}(\Theta) + 0.99 \times P{fa}(\Theta). \tag{23}$$

-Here $P{\text{miss}}(\Theta)$ and $P{\text{fa}}(\Theta)$ are the probabilities of miss (i.e. rejection of a genuine speaker) and false alarm (i.e. acceptance of an impostor), respectively.
+Here $P{\rm miss}(\Theta)$ and $P{\rm fa}(\Theta)$ are the probabilities of miss (i.e. rejection of a genuine speaker) and false alarm (i.e. acceptance of an impostor), respectively.
 Both of them are functions of a global (speaker-independent) verification threshold Θ .

 Minimum DCF (MinDCF), defined as the DCF value at the threshold for which (23) is smallest, is the optimum cost.
 When the decision threshold is optimized on a development set and applied to the evaluation corpus, this produces actual DCF.
 Therefore, the difference between the minimum DCF and the actual DCF indicates how well the system is calibrated for a certain application and how robust is the threshold setting method.
-For an in-depth and thorough theoretical discussion as well as the alternative formulations of application-independent evaluation metrics, refer to [29].
+For an in-depth and thorough theoretical discussion as well as the alternative formulations of application-independent evaluation metrics, refer to (Brümmer and Preez, 2006).